ReaTeam/Doc/README.md

 # ReaTeam-Doc
-Doc files, from REAPER of user-made, with revision history, and usually formatted in mardkown.
+REAPER related doc files (from REAPER) and documentation (user-made), with revision history, and usually formatted in mardkown.